A versatile preposition built around the core idea of being "in" something

 on (surface)

-Resting on a surface — you are "in" the space of that surface.
+Something resting on a surface is 'in' the space of that surface.

 - Los platos están en la mesa = The plates are on the table (the plates are in the table)